-Decisions regarding balancing lake deployment
+Decisions regarding the use of the balancing lake

 What happens when there is a threat of high water?